KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 .. rst-class:: clear-both

+.. .. versionchanged:: 26.08 renames Replace Timeline Clip to Replace with Project bin selection

 :guilabel:`Replace with Bin Selection` will replace the selected clip with the clip that is selected in the project bin.
+A dialog box appear for confirming the replacement.
 If no clip is selected in the project bin it allows you to open the dialog for :guilabel:`Import New Clip`.

 :guilabel:`Save Clip Part to Bin` save a specific cut section from the timeline back into your Project Bin as an organized sub-clip.